COVID-19: travel health notice for all travellers

 There is no resident Canadian government office in New Caledonia.
 Canadians in New Caledonia can obtain consular assistance and further information from the Consulate General of Australia to New Caledonia, in Nouméa, under the Canada-Australia Consular Services Sharing Agreement.

 Sign up to receive email updates from the Australian government on situations and events that could affect your safety while in New Caledonia.

 Smartraveller - Australian travel advice

 Canberra - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Australia and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission of Canada in Australia and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.